thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 To get a ***fast start*** in Understanding, just take a look in these Videos I made on YouTube for this sample:
 a) Using the Push Module: https://www.youtube.com/watch?v=VbSQpY5hOzU
-b) Configure the Push on the MobileFirstSerber: https://youtu.be/mrpHAvKCe2U
+b) Configure the Push on the MobileFirstServer: https://youtu.be/mrpHAvKCe2U

 ---
 ***THIS SAMPLE DOES NOT INCLUDE A MOBILE APP***, I do expect you have a MobileApp with a working push MobileFirstFoundation configuration.